Vladan Vićević: Managerial career

 In July 2005, Vićević was appointed as manager of Águila.
 He resigned from his position in December 2006.
 In April 2007, Vićević took charge of Chalatenango.
 He left the club by mutual consent in February 2008.
+He rejoined Águila in June 2013.

-In April 2022, Vićević was officially appointed as manager of Sloboda Užice.
+In April 2022, Vićević was officially appointed as manager of Sloboda Užice, leading the club to the Serbian League West title and promotion to the Serbian First League.